jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 Once that's done, we create the ReplBot struct, assign it to our token ID through the mapping, and then mint the token.

 However, if you try to compile this code, you'll notice that `_random()` is not defined.
-Unlike many traditional languages, Solidity has no native way of generating [psuedorandom numbers](https://en.wikipedia.org/wiki/Pseudorandomness).
+Unlike many traditional languages, Solidity has no native way of generating [pseudorandom numbers](https://en.wikipedia.org/wiki/Pseudorandomness).
 So we'll need to define one ourselves.

 [Randomness in Ethereum contracts](https://fravoll.github.io/solidity-patterns/randomness.html) is a difficult thing to get right, and one that can be dangerous if done wrong, depending on what it's used for.
 If you've delved into randomness in other languages, you'll know that the random numbers we use in programming are usually only pseudorandom, originating from a [predetermined seed](https://en.wikipedia.org/wiki/Random_seed), or based on the time of execution.
 This is okay when we're generating a Minecraft world, but presents problems for, say, a blockchain-based lottery.
 Because Ethereum is a transparent and distributed network, we have no way to hide a seed, and values like the current time can be [manipulated by miners](https://cryptomarketpool.com/block-timestamp-manipulation-attack/) looking to profit.